dkeshri/Study/Backend/DockerImages/CertificateAuthority/README.md

 ## How to generate CA certificate
-> Note Replace **pathToHostMachine** with you actual host machine path where you want certificate to be create.
+> Note: Replace **pathToHostMachine** with you actual host machine path where you want certificate to be create.

 ```bash
 docker run -v pathToHostMachine:/etc/certificate --name ca-cert dkeshri/ca-cert